 2.1 Antarctic ice sheets

-Recent work agrees on significant and steadily growing mass losses from the West Antarctic Ice Sheet (WAIS) and the Antarctic Peninsula but highlights considerable residual uncertainty regarding the recent contribution of the East Antarctic Ice Sheet (EAIS) to global sea-level rise (GSLR) (Shepherd et al. 2018, Rignot et al. (2019).
+Recent work agrees on significant and steadily growing mass losses from the West Antarctic Ice Sheet (WAIS) and the Antarctic Peninsula but highlights considerable residual uncertainty regarding the recent contribution of the East Antarctic Ice Sheet (EAIS) to global sea-level rise (SLR) (Shepherd et al. 2018, Rignot et al. (2019).
 For Antarctica there is relatively little surface melt but ice-shelf basal melt is much more significant (Rignot et al. 2013); the main mass losses are through dynamics, especially the stability of marine terminating glaciers which are susceptible to ocean warming, although SMB variations dominate interannual-decadal variability (Rignot et al. 2019).
 As a key output of the IMBIE2 project, Shepherd et al. (2018) built on Shepherd et al. (2012) by significantly extending the study period and reconciling the results of 24 independent estimates of Antarctic mass balance using satellite altimetry, gravimetry and the mass budget methods encompassing thirteen satellite missions and approximately double the number of studies previously considered.
-They found that the Antarctic ice sheets lost 2725±1400 Gt of ice, therefore contributing 7.6±3.9 mm to GSLR, from 1992-2017, principally due to increased mass loss from the WAIS and Peninsula.
-However they also found that EAIS was close to balance, i.e. 5±46 Gt yr-1 averaged over the 25 years, although this was the least certain region, attributed to its enormous area and relatively poorly constrained GIA (Section 2.3) compared with other regions.
+They found that the Antarctic ice sheets lost 2725±1400 Gt of ice, therefore contributing 7.6±3.9 mm to SLR, from 1992-2017, principally due to increased mass loss from the WAIS and Peninsula.
+However, they also found that EAIS was close to balance, i.e. 5±46 Gt yr-1 averaged over the 25 years, although this was the least certain region, attributed to its enormous area and relatively poorly constrained GIA (Section 2.3) compared with other regions.
 Shepherd et al. (2018) found that WAIS mass loss steadily increased from 53±29 Gt yr-1 for 1992-1996 to 159±26 Gt yr-1 during 2013-2017, and Peninsula losses increased by 15 Gt yr-1 since 2000, while the EAIS had little overall trend in mass balance during the period of study.
 The overall reconciled sea-level contribution from Antarctica rose correspondingly from 0.2 to 0.6 mm yr-1.
 These authors also reported no systematic Antarctic SMB trend, and they therefore attributed WAIS mass loss to increased ice discharge.
 Of particular concern is the case of ongoing grounding line retreat in the Amundsen Sea in West Antarctica, as well as basal melt of ice shelves through polynya-related feedbacks, e.g. in the Ross Sea (Stewart et al. 2019).